tiby312/dinotree_alg/readme.txt

 Pair finding within one node is done via sweep and prune.
 The bots within a node are sorted alone the dividing line.
 This axis is the opposite axis to the one the divider is diving against.
 This is done because all the bots in a node are necessarily colliding with the diving line.
-If they didn't, they wouldn't live in this node and would live in one of the children nodes.
-So all the bots line somewhere on this one line.
+If they didn't, they wouldn't live in this node and would live in one of the decendants nodes.
+So all the bots live somewhere on this one line.
 This made using sweep and prune a good algorithm to choose.

 Pair finding between nodes is a different problem from normal pair finding in that we dont need to find the colliding pairs of the bots within one node, only the pairs that collide with bots from the other node.
 This algorithm is split up into two cases.
 In the cases where the nodes happen to be sorted on the same axis, it is solved in a mark and sweep manner.
 In the case where they are along differnt axis, we first get the ranges within both sorted list that actually intersect with the other node's line.
 This eliminates a lot of nodes that dont need to be considered since there is no hope of them colliding with any of the boths in the other node.
 Unfortunately, finding the pairs within these smaller lists has to be done naively.